manishjalui11/TaskApp/README.md

 # TaskApp
-This is a blog app powered by react
+TaskApp is a simple taks app to note down your tasks

 ## Features